Hand and Portable Power Tools

 Other hand-held powered tools such as circular saws having a blade diameter greater than two inches, chain saws and percussion tools without positive accessory holding means shall be equipped with a constant pressure switch that will shut off the power when the pressure is released.

 Employees using electric tools shall be aware of several dangers with the most serious being the possibility of electrocution.

 Among the chief hazards of electric-powered tools are burns and slight shocks which can lead to injuries or even heart failure.

 To protect the user from shock, tools shall either have a three-wire cord with ground and be grounded, be double insulated or be powered by a low-voltage isolation transformer.
 Anytime an adapter is used to accommodate a two-hole receptacle, the adapter wire shall be attached to a known ground.
 The third prong shall never be removed from the plug.

 Tools shall be shut down before cleaning, repairing or oiling.
 Disconnect or use Lockout/Tagout Procedures.
-Refer to Lockout/Tagout Program.
+Refer to the University of Chicago's Lockout/Tagout Program.

 These general practices shall be followed when using electric tools:

 - Electric tools shall be operated within their design limitations;